World Literature

 payable in 9 monthly payments or 2 semester payments

-Honors Option: Students who pursue the Honors option will either read an additional novel and write an accompanying literary analysis essay per semester or complete an additional class assignment related to the present unit of study every other week.
+Honors Option: Students who pursue the Honors option will either read an additional novel and write an accompanying literary analysis essay per semester.
 Also, the Honors student’s level of completed work must be on a high level of rhetoric (reasoning and writing).

 Text: